titooDiaz/TouchscreenPrototype/README.md

 # Touch-Screen

+A modular capacitive touch interface built with an ESP32, aluminum plates, and LEDs.
+It detects finger movements (Up, Down, Left, Right) using a scalable matrix of touch sensors.

+---

+## Overview

+This project demonstrates how to build a low-cost touch screen prototype using conductive materials and the ESP32’s built-in capacitive touch pins.
+It serves as a flexible foundation for gesture interfaces, interactive systems, or experimental hardware UI.

+---

-## Materials Required
+## Materials

-To build this project, you’ll need the following components:

-- ESP32 – The main microcontroller for logic and connectivity.
+* **ESP32** – Main microcontroller responsible for signal processing and movement detection.

-- Aluminum Sheet or Foil – Used for conductivity or as a structural element.
+* **Aluminum Sheet or Foil** – Used as touch plates for capacitance sensing.

-- LEDs – Visual indicators or display components.
+* **LEDs** – Provide visual feedback for touch or movement events.

-- Thin Wooden Board – Serves as the base or mounting platform for the Aluminum.
+* **Thin Wooden Board** – Serves as a mounting surface and insulator for the aluminum plates.

-## Algoritmo de movimiento
+---

+## Algorithm Overview
-The touch system works with a minimum of six capacitive sensors, arranged in a 2x3 matrix.

-This matrix can be expanded modularly depending on how many extra plates you want to add.
+The touch system uses at least six capacitive sensors, arranged in a 2x3 matrix.
+This layout can be expanded modularly depending on the number of additional plates.
-It’s important that the total number of plates (vertically) is even, because the algorithm detects “Up” and “Down” movements by recognizing a slide between the top and bottom rows.

-An odd number of interconnected plates is required for the system to correctly determine the vertical direction of the cursor movement.
+### Vertical Detection (Up/Down)

+* The total number of vertical plates must be even.
+* This configuration enables detection of movement between upper and lower rows.
-This design choice is made because the ESP32 used in this project has only 8 available touch pins, so the matrix is optimized to make the best use of those resources.
+* The ESP32 has eight available touch pins, so the algorithm is optimized to use them efficiently.

-The horizontal detection (Left/Right) algorithm is a bit more complex.
+### Horizontal Detection (Left/Right)

-Each group of three plates acts as an analysis region that helps predict the user’s finger movement.
+* Each group of three plates acts as an analysis region to predict horizontal movement.
-With this setup, it’s not necessary to start sliding from a specific edge, and you can connect any number of plates, either even or odd.

-The basic plate connection layout looks like this:
+* Movements can start from any position—no fixed origin required.
+* The system supports both even and odd numbers of horizontal modules.

+### Base Configuration

 ```
 1 | 2 | 3
 4 | 5 | 6
 ```

-From this base configuration, plates can be interconnected in repeating patterns, for example:
+### Expanded Modular Pattern

 ```
 1 | 2 | 3 | 4 | 5 | 6